The Real Alcazar de Sevilla royal palaces and gardens complex in Seville is one of the top sights to visit in Andalusia and all of Spain.

 See Buying Tickets for the Real Alcazar for more details and options.

 Getting to the Real Alcazar in Seville

 The Real Alcazar is across the Plaza Triunfo from the magnificent Gothic Seville Cathedral.
 Veer slightly to the right when walking from the church.
 The entrance is via the Lion’s Gate (Puerta del Léon) — a red wall with a lion above the gate.
-Queue to the right to buy tickets was here at the right from where those waiting in the line could observe visitors with time-slot reservation tickets simply strolling in at the given hour.
+Traditionally, the slow-moving queue to buy tickets was here at the right from where those waiting in the line could observe visitors with time-slot reservation tickets simply strolling in at the given hour.
 If tickets are sold onsite at all, it is currently usually from el Patio de Banderas — the plaza used when exiting the complex.

 - Visit the Real Alcazar Royal Palace and Gardens in Seville, Andalusia

 - Tips on Buying Tickets for Visiting the Real Alcazar Palace in Seville

 - Tips on Visiting the Real Alcazar Palaces and Gardens in Seville

 - Visit Seville Cathedral — The World’s Largest Gothic Church

 - Buying the Cheapest Seville Cathedral Skip-the-Line Tickets and Tours

 - Book Cheap Tours of the Roof of Seville Cathedral